Go to navigation

 street or by telephone privately, the level of check to apply for

-organisation working on their behalf, for example, a
+their behalf, for example, a Local Authority school

-Local Authority school contract or NHS contract.
-In these
+contract or NHS contract.
+In these circumstances, an Enhanced

-Once you have determined which level of CRB you require you must
+Once you have determined which level of disclosure you require

 standard level and £44 for enhanced level), subject to change